d2si-oss/contributing-guidelines/README.md

 workflow: any commit must be made to a feature/topic branch in a local fork and submitted via a pull request before it can can be merged.
 If you are familiar with GitHub (and Git), branching and opening a pull request or an issue... then you should be able to start contributing right away.
+It is **strongly advised** to contact the project owner(s) **before** working on implementing a new feature or making any kind of large code refactoring.

 **Contributors must agree to the following:**
 - material without explicit copyright assignment will be assigned to